NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/server.md

   # Server Component Variables
   http_port: 5000     # Optional, Integer.
 The port for the Server component to listen for connections.
+  auth_token:         # Optional, String.
+Token used to authentication Agents.

 ```